 CHOCC can sometimes work out cheaper without the extra admin costs involved with having the financier chasing your clients for payment.

-It is also better suited to companies who have multiple invoices of lower value (for example, one of £50, one of £100, one of £150 etc.).
+It is also good for companies who raise multiple invoices of lower value (for example, one of £50, one of £100, one of £150 etc.).
 Unlike with a factoring arrangement, your funder doesn’t have to chase a large number of clients on your behalf.

-Keep your personal relationships intact by using CHOCS for your finances, but remember that it’s still disclosed so your clients will know it’s taking place.
+CHOCC finance facilities help you maintain relationships with customers, but remember that your clients will know it’s taking place.

-To talk to us about arranging a CHOCS facility, give us a call or fill out the form below and one of our expert consultants will get in touch.
+To talk to us about arranging a CHOCC facility, give us a call on 0207 001 9142.
+Alternatively, complete our form and one of our expert consultants will get in touch.